Ops – Project Haystack

 • range: Str encoding of a date-time range

 Response: rows of the result grid represent timetamp/value pairs with a DateTime ts column and a val column for each scalar value.
-In addition the grid metadata includes:
+In addition the grid meta includes:

 • id: Ref of the point we read